leanprover-community/lean4-samples/HelloWorld/readme.md

 Hmmm, so it too is a function that takes no parameters and returns a Type, and the implementation is the void-like type `Unit`, meaning it returns a Type that kind of represents nothing.
-Notice this function is operating on Types, not object, yet it is treating types like objects.
+Notice this function is operating on Types, not objects, yet it is treating types like objects.
 This is the magic of Lean where Types themselves are first class objects.
-This allows this `IO.RealWorld` function to be used in the declaration of a Type, namely the type of our `println` function earlier.
+This allows you to call the `IO.RealWorld` function in the declaration of a Type, namely, the type of our `println` function earlier.

 `IO.RealWorld` is actually a mechanism that tells the Lean type system it is something that has a `side effect` of playing with the real world (outside of the scope of the Lean environment), but